Celebrating 50 Years of Sesame Street & Honoring Harvard's Contributions to It

 Sesame Street, one of the most iconic and powerful experiments in educational media, owes much of its success to the fifty-year collaboration between The Children's Television Workshop (now Sesame Workshop) and the Harvard Graduate School of Education.

-Come visit Sesame Street on Appian Way.
-This exhibit traces Harvard's relationship with Sesame Street from its beginnings to the present day through the lenses of teaching, research, creativity, impact, and archiving.
+This exhibit traced Harvard's relationship with Sesame Street from its beginnings to the present day through the lenses of teaching, research, creativity, impact, and archiving.

 From Crayons to Calligraphy: An Exhibition of Japanese Student Artwork, 1949-1951